Research News

 Current Members

 Jun Won.
-Jun works on building algorithms to optimize stochastic simulation frameworks.
-He also writes statistical and programming routines to connect probabilistic models to Markov chain Monte Carlo (MCMC) methods for Bayesian inference.
+Jun is working on building an innovative deep learning framework to address ill-posed Bayesian inverse problems He mainly writes statistical and programming routines to effciently connect probabilistic models to high-dimensional sequential data.
 In Rane lab so far, Jun has investigated early B cell development in the bone marrow, employing Bayesian statistical modeling to gain insights into their cellular dynamics.

 Puqi Song, Columbia University (Statistics).
 Puqi uses Python and R to visually analyze the biological data of T cells and studies the characteristics of TCRS at different ages over different time.
 She tries to establish mathematical models and visual descriptions that could describe T cell behaviors (such as proliferation, death, and differentiation).